-Army Jeep Parts: George Baxter knows what he is doing and his parts FIT RIGHT.
+Army Jeep Parts: MV Spares dealer.
+Best wiring harnesses and military electric parts out there.
+Gillespie paints.
+US made replacement panels.
+George Baxter knows what he is doing and his parts FIT RIGHT.
 If you want a correct spec radiator that will not overheat, go to him.
 If you want an amazing rebuilt transmission or transfer case, go to him.
-AJP carries electrical parts made by MV Spares in Australia which are all engineered to correct WW2 specifications.
 AJP also carries panels produced by Midwest Military.
 These are made in the USA to correct specifications unlike the MD Juan parts.
 George is amazingly knowledgeable and a perfectionist.
 Some folks want to save a few dollars and wrestle with the consequences.
 Save your time, buy from AJP.

 Walck’s 4 Wheel Drive: I use Walcks for a wide array of parts.
 Walck’s has extensive knowledge of their product line and the vintage Jeeps the parts go to.
 They cover WW2 and up.
 A family business they are wonderful to deal with and provide reputable quality.
 I cannot say enough about them.
 Customer service is fantastic.
 Walcks carries many made in the USA parts, and many parts made especially for them.

 Kaiser Willys Auto Supply: Just when I think nobody has a part these folks have it.
 Kaiser has a fantastic paper catalog and an extensive line of parts.
-Not the people to go to for questions though, I have consistent complaints about lack of knowledge of phone staff and irritable customer service.
+Kaiser Willys supports a wide array of Willys ventures as well.

-Ron Fitzpatrick Jeep Parts: On the west coast Fitzpatrick is an amazing parts supplier.
-Also use him for rebuilt transmissions, transfer cases etc..
+Ron Fitzpatrick Jeep Parts: Ron runs the G503 forum which has been a hobby mainstay since he started it. (note, I recommend him, but I do not order from him much as we have plenty of suppliers on the East Coast) Fitzpatrick is an amazing parts supplier.
+Also use him for rebuilt transmissions, transfer cases, engines etc..
 Ron has everything.
 Sheet metal is MD Juan as far as I remember though.
 Also, if you are not on the g503 forum then follow the link to his site and join it.

 TM9 Ordnance: Now owned by Midwest Military.
 I have not tried them yet but fellow restorers who have say they are the best paint suppliers.